-However, when one of those arches showed up at Rocky Point Park sometime from 1966 to 1969, it was with little or no fanfare.
+However, when one of those arches showed up at Rocky Point Park in 1966 it was with little or no fanfare.
 The 60-foot tall arch had replaced a much shorter Art Deco-style arch designed by Jack Ray for the park’s 1948 reopening.
 That arch is seen in the photo to the left.

 As mentioned, it was quietly replaced by a World’s Fair Arch…there is no known press coverage of its arrival in Warwick.
 But the new/old arch quickly became a Rocky Point Park icon and was a magical sight at night.